subzarahmad/demo/README.md

 # demo
-this is a demo for github and git
+this is a demo for github and git.